MagnusErler/Building-a-map-using-SLAM-on-a-Raspberry-Pi/README.md

 ### SSH in Visual Studio Code
 - Open VSC
-- Click on green box ('Open a Remote Window') in lower left corne
+- Click on green box ('Open a Remote Window') in lower left corne (If this can't be found, be sure that <b>Remote - SSH</b> is installed from Extentions)
 - Click 'Connect to Host...'
-- ssh ubuntu@185.107.14.82
+- ubuntu@185.107.14.82

 ## Source .bash-file
 Every terminal should source it automatically, if not you may do it manually